 I’m super proud to unveil one of my most recent projects on the blog today!

 Since I’ve been home in Sugar Land, I decided to update the bathroom in my parent’s house.
 I set out thinking this DIY would be a week long task.
-After doing research, it seemed removing wallpaper would be a breeze – Score the wallpaper and make holes throughout the paper, penetrate the paper with anti-adhesive solution, peel, and then primer and paint.
+After doing research about interior painters in Cincinnati, it seemed removing wallpaper and hiring a professional painter would be a breeze – Score the wallpaper and make holes throughout the paper, penetrate the paper with anti-adhesive solution, peel, and then primer and paint.
 Seems easy right?
+One thing you can do is, you can contact this house painter to get help.

 WRONG.
 That’s only true for plastered walls.